-In the third quarter of 2018, we changed our definition of "Core Earnings" to no longer exclude ineffectiveness related to derivative instruments that are receiving hedge accounting treatment.
-Accordingly, the only adjustments required to reconcile from our "Core Earnings" results to our GAAP results of operations, net of tax, relate to differing treatments for our derivative instruments used to hedge our economic risks that do not qualify for hedge accounting treatment.
-For periods beginning July 1, 2018, the amount recorded in "Gains (losses) on derivatives and hedging activities, net" includes (a) the accrual of the current payment on the interest rate swaps that do not qualify for hedge accounting treatment and (b) the change in fair values related to future expected cash flows for derivatives that do not qualify for hedge accounting treatment.
-For purposes of "Core Earnings," we include in GAAP earnings the current period accrual amounts (interest reclassification) on the swaps and exclude the change in fair values for those derivatives not qualifying for hedge accounting treatment.
-"Core Earnings" is meant to represent what earnings would have been had these derivatives qualified for hedge accounting and there was no ineffectiveness.
+The adjustments required to reconcile from our non-GAAP "Core Earnings" results to our GAAP results of operations, net of tax, relate to differing treatments for those derivative instruments used to hedge our economic risks that do not qualify for hedge accounting treatment.
+The amount recorded in "Gains (losses) on derivatives and hedging activities, net" includes (i) the accrual of the current payment on the interest rate swaps that do not qualify for hedge accounting treatment, and (ii) the change in fair values related to future expected cash flows for derivatives that do not qualify for hedge accounting treatment.
+For purposes of non-GAAP "Core Earnings," we include in GAAP earnings the current period accrual amounts (interest reclassification) on the swaps and exclude the change in fair values for those derivatives not qualifying for hedge accounting treatment.
+Non-GAAP "Core Earnings" is meant to represent what earnings would have been had these derivatives qualified for hedge accounting and there was no ineffectiveness.

-"Core Earnings" are not a substitute for reported results under GAAP.
-We provide a "Core Earnings" basis of presentation because (i) earnings per share computed on a "Core Earnings" basis is one of several measures we utilize in establishing management incentive compensation, and (ii) we believe it better reflects the financial results for derivatives that are economic hedges of interest rate risk, but which do not qualify for hedge accounting treatment.
+Non-GAAP "Core Earnings" are not a substitute for reported results under GAAP.
+We provide a non-GAAP "Core Earnings" basis of presentation because (i) earnings per share computed on a non-GAAP "Core Earnings" basis is one of several measures we utilize in establishing management incentive compensation, and (ii) we believe it better reflects the financial results for derivatives that are economic hedges of interest rate risk, but which do not qualify for hedge accounting treatment.

 GAAP provides a uniform, comprehensive basis of accounting.
-Our "Core Earnings" basis of presentation differs from GAAP in the way it treats derivatives as described above.
+Our non-GAAP "Core Earnings" basis of presentation differs from GAAP in the way it treats derivatives as described above.